 All photographs used in this work are part of my family archives.

-On view at The Montclair Art Museum from Sept. to Jan.
+On view at The Montclair Art Museum until Jan.
 2025.

 Complete text in Portuguese available here.